-The Terra Nova standardized achievement test is administered in the Spring to all students in grades 2 through 8, as well as the Cognitive Abilities Test (CogAT).
+The Terra Nova standardized achievement test is administered in the Spring to all students in grades 2 through 8, as well as the InView cognitive abilities test.
 Results of these tests become part of a student's cumulative record, and a copy is sent home to parents.
 Parents may request a conference with the teacher if further clarification or explanation is needed.